Bengal1/Simple-CNN-Guide/README.md

 * Cross-Entropy - $`CE = -\frac{1}{N} \sum_{i=0} y_i*\log{t_i}`$

 ### Optimization
+Mathematical optimization is the selection of a best element, with regard to some criterion, from some set of available alternatives.

 ## The Network & The Database
 The network in this guide is a 6 layers network contains: 2 convolution layers, 2 pooling layers and 2 fully-connected layers.
 The network also applies dropout and batch-normalization methods.
 For reference the network will be called "Simple CNN".